top of page

 Inclusion

-Music provides ways for all learners to participate and succeed, regardless of ability level, learning style, or background.
+Music provides ways for all learners to participate and succeed, regardless of

 Coordination & fitness